NaimAyat/UCLA_MATH33B/Lecture1.md

 * Both the function and its derivatives appear in the equation
 * Example: f = f' has the solution f(x) = Ce<sup>x</sup> for any real number constant C

-**Definition**: Ordinary differential equations (ODE) are equations involving an unknown function and its derivatives. f(x) is the unknown function, x is the independent variable.
+**Definition**: *Ordinary differential equations (ODE)* are equations involving an unknown function and its derivatives. f(x) is the unknown function, x is the independent variable.

+**Definition**: We call the order of an ODE "the highest derivative that appears".
+For example, f'' = f has order 2.
+Hyperbolic sin and hyperbolic cos are solutions.

+* f = f(x) will always be a function mapping from fI -> R, where I is an interval

+**Definition**: To get the *normal form of an ODE*, algebraically solve for the highest derivative.